escbeargew99-gif/conductor/templates/code_styleguides/csharp.md

   ```
 - **Line Length:** Column limit 100.
 - **One Statement Per Line:** Each statement on its own line.
-- **Column Alignment:** Align consecutive declarations and assignments for readability when appropriate.

 ## 3. Declaration Order
-Within a class, enum, interface, or struct:
-1. Constant fields
+Class member ordering:
+- Group members in this order:
+  1. Nested classes, enums, delegates, and events
-2. Static fields
+  2. Static, const, and readonly fields
-3. Fields
+  3. Fields and properties
-4. Constructors
+  4. Constructors and finalizers
-5. Finalizers (if any)
-6. Delegates
-7. Events
-8. Enums
-9. Interfaces (if any)
-10. Properties
-11. Indexers
-12. Methods
+  5. Methods
-13. Structs
-14. Classes
+- Within each group, order by accessibility:
+  1. Public
+  2. Internal
+  3. Protected internal
+  4. Protected
+  5. Private
+- Where possible, group interface implementations together.

 ## 4. Language Features
-- **var:** Use `var` when the type is obvious from the right side.
-Avoid for basic types, numeric types, or when type clarity helps readability.
+- **var:** Use of `var` is encouraged if it aids readability by avoiding type names that are noisy, obvious, or unimportant.
+Prefer explicit types when it improves clarity.
   ```csharp
   var apple = new Apple();  // Good - type is obvious bool success = true;  // Preferred over var for basic types